the race against death

-The young boy who came in handed him an envelope wordlessly and slipped out the door.
-Turning it over, Adisa saw his name scribbled on the envelope and opened it.
+The young boy handed him an envelope wordlessly and slipped out the door.
+Adisa saw his name scribbled on the envelope and opened it.

-Gingerly, he turned the envelope over to confirm the name again as he began to read it again with a sinking feeling.
+Gingerly, he turned the envelope over to confirm the name again.
+Then started to read again with a sinking feeling.

 “Dear Adisa, I will visit you on the 20th of this month” yours truly, Death.